Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent food.

 One or more pots of strong, hot, freshly brewed tea should be served throughout the meal.

-- Optional: Additional flavors of jam or preserves; lemon curd; clotted cream
+- First Course: Scones and good quality strawberry jam or preserves.
+Optional: additional flavors of jam or preserves; lemon curd; clotted cream.

-- Bite-size or individually portioned pastries, such as mini fruit tarts
+- Second Course: One or more of the following sweets: sweet biscuits (cookies), petits fours, bite-size or individually portioned pastries, such as mini fruit tarts.

 Three-Course Menu (Full Tea)

-- Optional: Additional flavors of jam, lemon curd, and/or clotted cream
+- Second Course: Scones with good strawberry jam.
+Optional: Additional flavors of jam, lemon curd, and/or clotted cream.

-- Sweets (see the second course of the two-course menu)
+- Third Course: Sweets (see the second course of the two-course menu).

 If you're serving a full afternoon tea, the first course should be savory finger foods, usually including an assortment of dainty finger sandwiches.
 If you're serving a light or cream tea, you can skip this savory course.

-Individual miniature quiches or or small slices or squares of a thin quiche may be served in place of, or in addition to, the sandwiches.
+- Quiche: Individual miniature quiches or small slices or squares of a thin quiche may be served in place of, or in addition to, the sandwiches.

 Scones, Jam and Clotted Cream